dmprofe/en.javascript.info/1-js/05-data-types/03-string/article.md

 The internal format for strings is always [UTF-16](https://en.wikipedia.org/wiki/UTF-16), it is not tied to the page encoding.

+> [!t] t: The page enconding is typically UTF-8
+>
+> - So the encoding of the JS code we run, the HTML and the CSS is
+>   generally in UTF-8.
+UTF-16 is what is used internally in the JS
+>   engine (using conversions as needed).
+> - In general, also use UTF-8 whenever possible for external
+>   communications (AJAX, cookies, form fields, SQL queries if you rare
+>   in node.js, ...).
+Exceptions: in particular cases where a
+>   different one is expected.

 ## Quotes

 Let's recall the kinds of quotes.